cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 1.4.31    Sep.
 2012     51.8 MB      52.4 MB    99 MB        CTxxxxxxxxx

 Remarks about the versions:
 1.3.02  Many new functions compared to 1.3.00.
 1.3.03  Many minor bug fixes and documentation improvements.
 1.3.04  Some new functionality, some minor bug fixes, and major
         documentation improvements and enhancements (online help, script).
 1.3.05  Some minor bug fixes.
 1.4.00 Beta10  Dec.
 2005  First public beta of version 1.4.00.
 1.4.00 Beta12  Mar.
 2006  Second public beta of version 1.4.00.
 1.4.00 Beta14  July 2006  Third public beta of version 1.4.00.
 1.4.00   Many new functions compared to 1.3.05.
 1.4.10 Beta04  May  2007  First public beta of version 1.4.10.
 1.4.10 Beta06  July 2007  Second public beta of version 1.4.10.
 1.4.10  Set of functions and online help heavily enhanced compared to 1.4.00.
 1.4.20-Beta03  May  2008  First public beta of version 1.4.20.
 1.4.20  Set of functions and online help enhanced compared to 1.4.10;
         Mostly fine tuning and code stabilization (quality release).
 1.4.21  Patch containing also MSVCR71.dll.
 This DLL is used by the current
         OpenSSL library, but not available by default on blank Windows systems.
 1.4.30-Beta03  Mar.
 2009  First public beta of version 1.4.30.
 1.4.30-Beta04  Sep.
 2009  Second public beta of version 1.4.30.
 1.4.30-Beta05  Jan.
 2010  Third public beta of version 1.4.30.
 1.4.30-Beta06  Feb.
 2010  Forth public beta of version 1.4.30.
 1.4.30-Beta07  June 2010  Fifth public beta of version 1.4.30.
 1.4.30-Beta08  July 2010  Fifth public beta of version 1.4.30.
-1.4.30   Many bug fixes and enhanced functionality compared to v1.4.21.
+1.4.30  Many bug fixes and enhanced functionality compared to CT 1.4.21.
-         Disc space needed for the different language versions of 1.4.30:
+        Disc space needed for the different language versions of CT 1.4.30:
         EN:  93.7 MB
         DE:  94.7 MB
         PL: 100.0 MB
         RS:  93,7 MB  xxxxxxxxx
         SP:  94.4 MB
-1.4.31-Beta05  July 2012  First public beta of version 1.4.31.
+1.4.31-Beta05  July 2012  First public beta of CT 1.4.31.
-1.4.31   Many bug fixes and a few enhanced functionality compared to v1.4.30.
+1.4.31  Many bug fixes and a few enhanced functionality compared to 1.4.30.